-The Alcohol and Other Drug Services program at CMHS is designed to expand the continuum of services provided to students by offering specialized help to those who’s alcohol and other drug use has progressed beyond college experimentation.
+Alcohol and Other Drug Services are designed to offer specialized help to those who’s alcohol and other drug use has progressed beyond college experimentation.
 We help by:

 - Identifying those at-risk as early as possible

 - Helping stop the progression of substance-related problems from reaching a point where academic careers, health, relationships, social life, and legal status is jeopardized.